From the Director’s Desk: Eyes on the Collections

 We were able to hire a professional arborist and his team to carry out maintenance, tree by tree, throughout our mature Fred Lape Collections.
 Our NAPCC registered oak collection was pruned and cleaned up, and older beech trees were rejuvenated for another chance at life.
 Specimens in our crabapple collection and pinetum were pruned.
 Even our massive weeping willow that stands tall below the Library/Greenhouse Complex enjoyed a crown cleaning and dead limb removal.
 The trees around the Fred Lape Farmhouse were also cleaned of dead wood and cables were installed to prevent them from splitting in the future.
 Work will continue until funds are exhausted, and next winter when temperatures are below freezing, we will focus on our old oaks.

 If you have visited Landis lately, you likely saw the remnants of the tree work, including branches and debris, on site.
 This is where the Landis “Green Team” comes into play.
-Our Green Team consists of grounds maintenance worker Terrence Bevins and gardener Darlene Crowe, along with garden manager Erin Breglia, and me, a “man of many hats” at Landis.
-I am happy to report we are enhancing our team with the addition of two new employees, Cynthia Young and Albert Burkhart.
-With years of experience in the garden and landscaping industry, Cynthia will be helping with the upkeep of our gardens, and Albert will be focusing on maintenance, assisting Terrence as needed.
+Our Green Team consists of grounds maintenance worker Terrence Bevins and Darlene Crowe, along with garden manager Erin Breglia and me — “man of many hats.”
+I am happy to report that we have added to our team with the addition of Albert Burkhart.
+Albert’s job will be to assist Terrence with maintenance.
+It is my goal to make our gardens and grounds “pop” as we continue to enhance all the Arboretum has to offer.
+Looking ahead, we have a few great projects in the works for the 2025 season:

 • Renovating the landscape bed in the main parking lot.
 This garden is full of beautiful daffodil blooms each spring but needs additional plants for summer and fall interest.

-Installing more lilacs in the Barbara and Art Coleman Lilac Collection.
+• Installing more lilacs in the Barbara and Art Coleman Lilac Collection.
 This collection has been slow growing due to deer browse and root issues, but we have been able to purchase better fencing and protection equipment and the plants are coming along.

 • Renovation of the Beal Peony Garden.
 A visitor’s favorite, this old garden has seen better days and better blooms.
 Over the years, mulch and cardboard have slowly decomposed and buried the rhizomes, and we have seen markedly less foliage and fewer flowers.
 This fall we plan to dig out and replant each peony and add a few new plants to the collection.